These Valentine Pinwheels are gooey, chewy, pink rice krispie treats rolled up with buttercream frosting. It’s a fun twist on the classic.

 Add the rice krispies and stir until evenly coated with the marshmallow mixture.

-Yes, other kinds of cereal can be stirred into the melted marshmallows instead of the rice krispies.
+Other kinds of cereal can be stirred into the melted marshmallows instead of the rice krispies.
 If you want to be able to make pinwheels, I would suggest sticking to one of the crispy rice cereals such as Fruity Pebbles or Cocoa Krispies.

-Spread the mixture out in a large, rimmed baking sheet or jelly roll pan.
+Spread the mixture out on a large, rimmed baking sheet or jelly roll pan.
 Cover the bottom of the pan with parchment paper to make it easier to remove.
 Or use butter to grease the pan well.

-My favorite trick for spreading out rice krispies treats in the pan is to put my hand in a plastic baggie, grease the baggie with butter and then use my covered hand to flatten the treats.
+My favorite trick for spreading out rice krispies treats in the pan is to put my hand in a plastic baggie, grease the baggie with butter, and then use my covered hand to flatten the treats.
 Other options would be to use a greased silicone spatula or even the flat bottom of a greased measuring cup.